aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 Congratulations, you have now set up your first PDK based monorepo project!
 Where do you go from here?

-- Try the [TODO App workshop](./todo_app_workshop.md) for a more in-depth guide on how to build on the foundations we just laid.
+- Build a [Shopping List application](./shopping_list_app.md) for a more in-depth guide on how to iterate on the foundations we just learnt.
 - See the [Developer Guide](../developer_guides/index.md) to begin exploring the provided constructs available in the PDK.
 - See the [API reference](../api/index.md) to view [Js/Java/Py]Docs for each provided PDK construct.
 - The AWS PDK is an [open-source project](https://github.com/aws/aws-pdk).
 Want to [contribute](../contributing/index.md)?